tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ## Model Architecture
 ---
-As mentioned previously the architecture similar to LeNet-5 is used.
+As mentioned previously the architecture similar to LeNet-5.
 The final model architecture is:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|